 • The Griffith Observatory is closed until further notice and events.

 • The L.A.
-Zoo is closed until further notice.
+Zoo is closed until further notice, however, the Zoo tentatively hopes to reopen some time in July.
 Previously purchased tickets are valid for one year from the date of purchase.

 • The start of the Dodger regular on March 26 has been postponed indefinitely.
 The Dodgers said they will come up with a policy to deal with the tickets sold for postponed games.
+The team announced that summer camp is set to open Wednesday July 1, with the first workout scheduled for Friday, July 3 at Dodger Stadium.
 Dodger coronavirus updates.

 • Restaurants can reopen dining rooms to customers for sit-down dining but occupancy will initially be limited to 60%.
 Bar areas must be closed.
 Diners must wait outside while they wait for a table and wear a face covering inside when not eating.
 Restaurants are now allowed to deliver beer, wine and cocktails with food orders.
 Bars can do so if they have food service.